For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 Judges who employ cash bail often argue that people are more likely to show up in court if they’ve put their money on the line.
 This logic does not hold up—and organizations like the Brooklyn Community Bail Fund (BCBF), which partnered with the National Bail Out Coalition to bail out Black mothers and fathers, can prove it.
 “Ninety-five percent of our clients who we pay bail for have made it back to all their court dates,” said Terrence Bogans, director of bail operations at BCBF.
 “So our work directly shows that folks come back to court because they care about their lives, and they don’t need a financial burden that they need to satisfy.”

 Advocates like Roberts contextualize cash bail within the history of white America extorting Black people for their labor, property, and money—from slavery to Jim Crow to the modern-day prison-industrial complex.
-Given this country’s legacy of slavery, it is traumatic for many Black people to have to raise money to buy the freedom of their loved ones who have not been convicted of any crime, explained Roberts.
+Given this country’s legacy of slavery, it is traumatic for many Black people to have to raise money to buy the freedom of their loved ones who have not been convicted of any crime, Roberts said.

 Further, most of the charges Bogans sees leveled against BCBF’s clients stem from poverty, such as stealing a bar of soap from a convenience store, jumping a turnstile because they couldn’t afford a Metro card, or sleeping in front of a storefront because they are homeless.
 But instead of government institutions directing resources toward the social safety net, which could give people the resources and tools they need to break the cycle of poverty, $14 billion in taxpayer funds annually go into holding presumptively innocent people in jail.
 The bail system prioritizes criminalization over rehabilitation and reintegration.